St Augustine's Church, Ramsgate: West cloister

 This was also built by Edward Pugin and leads from the road to the main church entrance.
 The entrances to the Garth and the Digby Chantry Chapel are in this cloister.
 There is a brass on the tomb of Alfred Luck, who was a friend of Pugin and eventually became a monk and a priest.

 St Joseph's Chapel

 This was donated by Viscountess Southwell in 1893 to mark the coming of age of her son, who had been educated here at the monks' school.
-The altar is believed to be by Alois de Beule.

 Digby Chantry Chapel (Chapel of St John the Evangelist)

 This was built as the burial place of the celebrated Victorian writer, Catholic convert, and friend of Pugin, Kenelm Henry Digby.
-Although several members of his family are buried here, Digby is buried in Highgate Cemetery, London.
+Although several members of his family are buried here, Digby is buried elsewhere.
 The chapel cost £2,500 in 1859.
 Digby brought the skull of an early Christian martyr, St Benignus, to this chapel and it was installed here on 25 June 1859.
 It was later moved to be stored in the monastery and badly conserved, but received treatment and proper conservation before being replaced in this chapel on 9 March 2015 by Cardinal Burke.